juliachen2357/multiagents/README.md

 This code is an extension of the gym-collision-avoidance project.
-To install the original gym environment, please refer to the documentation.
+To install the original gym environment, please refer to the documentation https://github.com/mit-acl/gym-collision-avoidance.

 To incorporate a new policy, follow these steps: